Vel Phillips

 Velvalea Hortense Rodgers "Vel" Phillips (February 18, 1924 - April 17, 2018) was an American attorney, politician, jurist, and civil rights activist, who served as an alderperson and judge in Milwaukee, Wisconsin, and as secretary of state of Wisconsin (1979–1983).
 She was the first African American woman to graduate from the University of Wisconsin Law School; the first African American, as well as the first woman, elected Alderwoman to the Milwaukee Common Council; and the first African American, as well as the first woman, to serve as a jurist in Wisconsin.

+Until 2023, she was the only person other than Doug La Follette to serve as Wisconsin's secretary of state for nearly 50 years.

 Early life and background

 Vel Phillips was born in Milwaukee, Wisconsin on February 18, 1924, to Thelma and Russel Rodgers and had two siblings.
 Her father owned a restaurant for a few years and was a cook.
 Her mother had three rules for her children, they could not smoke, drink, or talk loudly.
 As a high school student, she entered a speaking contest and won the prize of scholarship of her choice, in which she chose Howard University in Washington D.C..

 One instance that was a major influence on her life was on a Sunday morning when she was in church with white friends in college and she was escorted out by ushers.
 At this time Washington was still segregated and people of color were not allowed to worship there.
 She said, “this lit a fire within her” because she thought it was wrong to be treated that way and “it is not as it should be”.

 After graduating she returned to Milwaukee and started to volunteer at a branch of the NAACP.
 This is where she met Dale Philips.
 Once married they moved to Madison and attended law school together.
 They moved to a new place called Badger Village, a white middle-class neighborhood with small apartments.
 Once living there for a short period of time the people living there made a petition because she was living there and was African American.
 They chose to move to a more friendly unnamed trailer park nearby.
 Once graduated the couple were the first African American couple to graduate from the university of Wisconsin Law School.
 After graduation they opened their own firm Philip and Philips in Milwaukee.
 Shortly after they decided to start a family.
 During this time she joined a League of women voters to register her neighbors to vote.

+As a civil rights activist, Vel Phillips worked for fair housing and racial justice in Milwaukee.
+She was also a member of the Milwaukee Turners.